Golden Horn Tramway Line

 Ayvansaray

-Vlaherna Ana Meryem Kilise (Church of St Mary of Blachernae)
+This is a good starting point to see the city walls and to visit the Vlaherna Ana Meryem Kilise (Church of St Mary of Blachernae).

 Feshane